sathomas/jsDataV.is/src/text/ch1/05-bubble-charts.md

 <figcaption>A map image can be used as the background for a chart.</figcaption>
 </figure>

-Projections can be a tricky issue when working with maps, but they have less of an effect the smaller the mapped area, and they're less critical in the center of the mapped region.
+Projections can be a tricky issue when you're working with maps, but for smaller mapped area they have less of an effect.
+Also, they're less critical in the center of the mapped region.
 For this example, with its relatively small area and action focused in the center, we'll assume the map image uses a Mercator projection.
 That assumption lets us avoid any advanced mathematical transformations when converting from latitude and longitude to x- and y-values.

 ### Step 3: Plot the Data